ticketmaster/aurora/catalog/pages/inputs/index.md

   - Prop: placeholder
     Type: string
     Default: N/A
-    Notes: Is not requried
+    Notes: Is not required
   - Prop: name
     Type: string
     Default: N/A
-    Notes: Is Required
+    Notes: Is required
   - Prop: label
     Type: string
     Default: N/A
-    Notes: Is Required
+    Notes: Is required
   - Prop: errorMessage
     Type: string
     Default: N/A
     Notes: Will present a different style when a prop is supplied
-  - Prop: disbaled
+  - Prop: disabled
     Type: boolean
     Default: "false"
     Notes: Will disable text input